What it’s like to sail Croatia with Travel Talk Tours

 Hvar, Croatia

-✘ The toilets: From the day we arrived on board our toilets were constantly blocked in the lower deck cabins.
-Unfortunately, we also encountered some rough weather so our blocked toilets also overflowed.
-(As gross as it may have been, our group was really easygoing and laughed it off.
-We closed the lower deck cabin bathrooms and used the ones on the upper deck for the remainder of the week).
+• The toilets: From the day we boarded, we faced persistent issues with blocked toilets in the lower deck cabins.
+Unfortunately, we also encountered some rough weather, exacerbating the problem and causing our blocked toilets to overflow.
+As gross as it may have been, our group remained remarkably easygoing and laughed it off.
+We decided to close the lower deck cabin bathrooms and utilised those on the upper deck for the remainder of the week.

-✘ Storms: My tour was toward the end of the season and we ended up experiencing a bit of rough weather along the way.
-There was one night that it stormed and the rain flooded some of the downstairs cabins, including mine.
-At the beginning of our tour, we were required to stay in Dubrovnik for an extra night due to some wild weather that would’ve affected our safety and, unfortunately, missed out on Mjiet.
-Destination changes can and will be changed to ensure everyone’s safety.
+• Storms: My tour was toward the end of the season (September), and we encountered some rough weather along the way.
+One night, there was a storm, and the rain flooded some of the downstairs cabins, including mine.
+At the start of our tour, we had to stay in Dubrovnik for an extra night due to severe weather conditions that posed safety concerns.
+Consequently, we missed out on visiting Mjiet.
+Changes to destinations can and will be made to prioritise everyone’s safety.

 sail Croatia with Travel Talk Tours